Finding the perfect egg substitute for baking can be a challenge, especially for those who follow a vegan diet or have an egg allergy.

 Yogurt

-Plain yogurt has a high level of acidity that reacts well with baking soda and baking powder, often found in baked sweets.
+Plain yogurt has a high acidity that reacts well with baking soda and baking powder, which are often found in baked goods.

 🥚 Plain yogurt in place of eggs; measure out ¼ cup for each egg.